 - A: Shareholders of Record.
-If you are a shareholder of record, you can vote in the following ways: - By Internet: by following the Internet voting instructions on the notice or proxy card at any time up until [ ] (Central Time) on [ ], 2016; - By Telephone: by following the telephone voting instructions included in the notice or proxy card at any time up until [ ] (Central Time) on [ ], 2016; or - By Mail: by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.
+If you are a shareholder of record, you can vote in the following ways: - By Internet: by following the Internet voting instructions on the notice or proxy card at any time up until 11:59 p.m.
+(Eastern Time) on October 25, 2016; - By Telephone: by following the telephone voting instructions included in the notice or proxy card at any time up until 11:59 p.m.
+(Eastern Time) on October 25, 2016; or - By Mail: by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.
 The proxy card must be received prior to the shareholders' meeting.